phac-nml/irida-next/docs-site/docs/user/export/working-with-exports.md

   5. In the dropdown, select **Linelist Export**
   6. A pop-up will appear asking the following:
   * The metadata fields you'd like to include within the export.
 This allows you to filter out any metadata fields you do not wish to export.
 You are required to include at least one metadata field to create an export.
-  * The file format for the export.
+  * The file format of the export.
   * If you'd like to give the export a name (not required).
   * If you'd like to receive an e-mail notification when the export is ready to download (not required).